 Doing this will help to keep allergens at bay.
 It can be essential in a household where one or more family members deal with allergies.
 Dust mites like to hide within thick fibers, and even after they die, their skeletons can stay behind and cause trouble if inhaled (3).

 3. Take Small Rugs Outside

 If you have smaller rugs, you can take them outside and give them a good shake.
-This will help to dislodge debris, dirt and dust that hold onto the fibers.
+This will help dislodge debris, dirt, and dust that hold onto the fibers.
 If possible, hang the rug on a wall or line, and use a broom or carpet beater to get the last dirt out.